-On the Summative Alternate ELPAC, a student can respond to test questions using the student's individually preferred communication mode(s).
+On the Initial Alternate ELPAC, a student can respond to test questions using the student's individually preferred communication mode(s).
 For example,

-- on a multiple-choice question, the student can point, gesture, speak, use answer choice cards, access their AAC device, or eye gaze to indicate a response, and - on questions with a rubric, the student can speak, write, use sign language, use picture cards, eye gaze, or access their AAC device to express a response.
+- on a multiple-choice question, the student can point, gesture, speak, use answer choice cards, access their AAC device, or gaze to indicate a response; and - on questions with a rubric, the student can speak, write, use sign language, use picture cards, or access their AAC device to express a response.

-For student's using eye gaze, information can be found in the Guidance on Using Eye Gaze as an Alternate Response Option located at https://www.caaspp.org/rsc/pdfs/CAASPP.eye-gazing-guidance.pdf.
+For a student using eye gaze, information can be found in the Guidance on Using Eye Gaze as an Alternate Response Option.
 All students should be afforded an opportunity to provide a written response to test questions scored with a rubric.